 Our audit was made for the purpose of forming an opinion on the basic financial statements of Greater Ouachita Port Commission taken as a whole.
-The accompanying financial information listed as supplementary information on pages 22 through 26, including the financial accompanying Schedule of Federal Awards for the year ended December 2007, are presented for purposes of additional analysis as 31, required by the Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments and Nonprofit Organizations and are not a required part of the financial statements.
-The accompanying financial information listed as supplementary financial information on pages 22 through 26 has been prepared in accordance with grantors' requirements and is not intended to be a complete presentation in accordance with accounting principles generally accepted in the United States of America.
-Such information on pages 22 through 26 has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.
+The accompanying financial information listed as supplementary financial information on pages 20 through 22 has been prepared in accordance with grantors' requirements and is not intended to be a complete presentation in accordance with accounting principles generally accepted in the United States of America.
+Such information on pages 20 through 22 has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.